Please read the latest Coronavirus (COVID-19) latest information and advice from Crawley Borough Council.

-Construction has begun on the energy centre and work is expected to be completed in February 2022.
+Construction continues on the energy centre and work is expected to be completed in February 2022.

 The pathway from The Boulevard to Kilnmead Road is now closed for the foreseeable future while construction of the energy centre takes place, this includes access to the multi-storey car park.
 Access to the town centre from the car park will require visitors to leave the car park via the exit on Exchange road.
 This also applies to those wishing to access the Town Hall from this direction.